 The analysis shows that the predominant risk of ignition is associated with the roadways in the community.
-The types of ignition within the community are likely to be from a house fire, a vehicle or equipment accident on the roadways, discarded cigarettes or from recreation users and hunters.
+The types of ignition within the community are likely to be from a house fire, a vehicle or equipment accident on the roadways, discarded cigarettes from recreation users or an industrial accident.